All Products

 type: 'credentials_uri',

-// Specify the URI of the credential, in the format of http://local_or_remote_uri/.
+// Specify the URI of the credential in the http://local_or_remote_uri/ format by specifying the ALIBABA_CLOUD_CREDENTIALS_URI environment variable.

 });